Amazon pulls sexually explicit childrenswear from its Canadian site following complaint

 Clothing was modelled by children and displayed the message 'I love c--k'

 Amazon has pulled from its e-commerce website several children's clothing items displaying a sexually explicit message, following a CBC News investigation.

 The items, sold by third-party sellers, included a dress, T-shirt, summer hat and hoodies boldly displaying the message "I love c--k," using a heart emoji.
-Sometimes a rooster emoji replaced the word, "c--k," which is another word for a rooster and slang for a penis.
+Sometimes an image of a rooster replaced the word, "c--k," which is another word for rooster and slang for penis.